HL7/cql/input/pages/02-authorsguide.md

   return Tuple { id: E.identifier, lengthOfStay: duration in days of E.period }
 ```

-This example returns a list of tuples (structured values), one for each inpatient encounter performed, where each tuple consists of the [.id]#id# of the encounter as well as a [.id]#lengthOfStay# element, whose value is calculated by taking the duration of the period for the encounter.
+This example returns a list of tuples (structured values), one for each inpatient encounter performed, where each tuple consists of the <span class="id">id</span> of the encounter as well as a <span class="id">lengthOfStay</span> element, whose value is calculated by taking the duration of the period for the encounter.
 Tuples are discussed in detail in later sections.
 For more information on Tuples, see <<Structured Values (Tuples)>>.

 By default, a query returns a list of distinct results, suppressing duplicates.
-To include duplicates, use the [.kw]#all# keyword in the [.kw]#return# clause.
+To include duplicates, use the <span class="kw">all</span> keyword in the <span class="kw">return</span> clause.
 For example, the following will return a list of the lengths of stay for each Encounter:

 ``` cql
 [Encounter: "Inpatient"] E
   return E.lengthOfStay
 ```

-If two encounters have the same value for [.id]#lengthOfStay#, that value will only appear once in the result unless the [.kw]#all# keyword is used:
+If two encounters have the same value for <span class="id">lengthOfStay</span>, that value will only appear once in the result unless the <span class="kw">all</span> keyword is used:

 ``` cql
 [Encounter: "Inpatient"] E